Profit Margin Calculator

 What Is Profit Margin?

-Profit margin is a measure of how much profit a business makes from each dollar of revenue.
-It is one of the most important metrics for assessing business health and efficiency.
-There are three types of profit margins: gross margin (profit after COGS), operating margin (profit after operating expenses), and net margin (profit after all expenses including taxes and interest).
+Profit margin is a measure of how much profit a business retains from each dollar of revenue.
+It is one of the most important indicators of business health, efficiency, and long-term viability.
+There are three primary types of profit margins that every business owner and investor should understand: gross profit margin, operating profit margin, and net profit margin.

 Formula & Methodology